lammel/logster/README.md

 A client controls all streams and can issue a streamFile.

-    client := logster.NewClient("log.example.com:8901")
+    client := loghamster.NewClient("log.example.com:8901")
     n, err := client.StreamFile("/var/log/app.log")
     n, err := client.StreamFile("/var/log/messages")

-The logster client will follow file changes automatically and reconnect to the server.
+The loghamster client will follow file changes automatically and reconnect to the server.

 Log sending mechanisms